-The Volunteer Bridge Living & Learning Community is an invitation-only community that is part of a unique program designed to give a selected group of promising prospective UT students a seamless transition from their freshman year at Pellissippi State Community College to their sophomore year at UT.
+The Volunteer Bridge Living & Learning Community (LLC) is an invitation-only community that is part of a unique program designed to give a selected group of promising prospective UT students a seamless transition from your freshman year at Pellissippi State Community College to your sophomore year at UT.
 Only incoming freshmen are eligible to participate in this program.
 Participants will receive a personal invitation from the UT Office of Undergraduate Admissions.

 The Bridge community is designed to serve as a bridge for students between UT and PSCC and connect the learning opportunities at both campuses with student life at UT, creating a network to support a successful transition.
-All Bridge students take certain courses together to foster engagement and the sense of community that is crucial for a successful first-year experience.
-The program includes many support services for Bridge students, including an academic coach dedicated specifically to the program, targeted advising and student support at both institutions, and engagement in UT student life as part of a Living & Learning Community.
+As a Bridge student, you will take certain courses together to foster engagement and the sense of community that is crucial for a successful first-year experience.
+The program includes many support services for you, including an academic coach dedicated specifically to the program, targeted advising and student support at both institutions, and engagement in UT student life as part of a Living & Learning Community.

 As a result of successful participation in the program, students will: